 Pulse makes its components in Asia and delivers most of them to buyers outside the US.
-Some Pulse components are sold to contract manufacturers for US companies such as Cisco, and the end products are sold and shipped to buyers in the US and around the globe.
+Some Pulse components are sold to contract manufacturers for US companies such as Cisco.
+These contract manufacturers incorporated the electronic packages supplied by Pulse into end products overseas, with the end products being sold and shipped to buyers in the US and around the globe.
 In connection with the components that weren’t sold directly in the US, Pulse engaged in a number of sales-related activities that had a connection to the US:

 - Pulse negotiated prices within the US for foreign customers.

 - Pulse met with foreign customers’ design engineers in the US.

 - Pulse sent product samples to US end-users of its components.

 - Pulse attended sales meetings with foreign customers in the US.

 - Pulse provided post-sale support for its products in the US.

 The district court granted Pulse’s summary judgment motion and the parties proceeded to trial on Halo’s infringement claims based on products that Pulse shipped directly to the US.
 A jury found that those sales did indeed infringe Halo’s US patent rights.
 Halo appealed the summary judgment on the non-US sales.

 The Federal Circuit concluded that Pulse’s sales-related activities were not actually “sales” nor “offers for sale” within the purview of US patent law, and so upheld the granting of summary judgment.